 The first step in addressing a sleep problem is to have any medical conditions ruled out by your general practitioner.
-A general health check-up by your surgery would also be beneficial.
+A general health check-up by your surgery is a great first step.

-Then you can implement basic sleep hygiene strategies
+Then you can implement these sleep hygiene strategies, listed below

 Begin to relax and prepare for bed at least 2 hours before sleep.

-A cool room promotes sleep the temperature should be around 18 Celsius.
+A cool dark room promotes sleep the temperature should be around 18 Celsius.

 Create a good bedtime routine and stick with it even at weekends.